pwansch/iTradeTunes/iTradeTunes/readme.txt

      - In your httpd.conf file, ensure that the following line is not commented out:
        # Virtual hosts
        Include /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf
-     - In your httpd-vhosts.conf file add an entry for your iTradeTunes virtual host:
+     - In your httpd-vhosts.conf file add an entry for your iTradeTunes virtual host and an alias for your userimages directory:
        <VirtualHost *:80>
            ServerName itradetunes.localhost
            DocumentRoot "/Users/pwansch/git/iTradeTunes/iTradeTunes/public"